mattxwang/ideahacks-2019/README.md

 ## Project Breakdown

 The `main` folder contains `main.ino`, the main program that controls our lock and responds to RFID signals, and the file that is supposed to ship with the product.
 It has a few functions:
-* Controls the servo that locks and unlocks the lock
+* Controls the servo that locks and unlocks the lock.
-* Reads the correct RFID IDs that are allowed to lock and unlock the EEPROM - more information in the EEPROM section
+* Reads the correct RFID IDs that are allowed to lock and unlock the EEPROM - more information in the EEPROM section.
+* Controls the LEDs that show the lock status - unlocked is green, locked is red.
 * Creates a `BLEPeripheral` object to interface with a Bluetooth Low Energy device, with two characteristics:
 	* `lockCharacteristic`, which returns either `0` or `1` for the lock being unlocked or locked, respectively
 	* `passwordCharacteristic`, which receives a numeric password from the user; if it's correct, it toggles the lock.
 The numeric password is hard-coded into the program: it's currently `1337`